isa-one/isa-one/README.md

 - 👋 Hi, I’m Isa (ee-sa)!
-- 👀 I’m interested in ... building websites and applications and coding better :P
+- 👀 I’m interested in ... building websites and coding better :P
 - 🌱 I’m currently learning ...
 HTML and CSS :)
 - ⚡ fun fact: there exists a jail for polar bears in canada